 Better Client Relationship Management

-When you know how your product provides client solutions, you can better interact with them throughout the relationship.
+When you truly know how your product provides client solutions, you can better interact with your clients throughout the relationship.
 You can solicit feedback to see how your products are working to solve customer pain points and develop modifications or new products that can help better meet these needs.

 Value-based client relationship management is more engaging and can lead to greater customer satisfaction.
-Your clients will have the chance to feel heard, and they are more likely to trust you than if you just came in with an aggressive sales pitch.
+When your clients feel heard, they are more likely to trust you than if you just came in with an aggressive sales pitch.

 Mitigate Potential Client Fears

 Fear of change is a common barrier to landing a sale.
-Using a customer value proposition map and canvas gives you and your sales team a better understanding of potential benefits.
+Using a CVP map and canvas gives you and your sales team a better understanding of potential benefits.

 Entering New Markets

 This exercise gives you a better sense of potential success in a new market.
 You can use it to identify solutions you can offer.
 You can also use it to eliminate potential markets.
-When developing your value proposition canvas, you might find that your offering is not as strong as existing competitors.
-In this instance, you might decide not to enter that market or tweak your products so they’re more competitive.
+When developing your value proposition canvas, you might find that your offering is not as strong as those of existing competitors.
+In this instance, you might decide not to enter that market or to tweak your products so they are more competitive.